National Bahá’í Review/Issue 45/Text

 DISTRICT TEACHING COMMITTEE SECRETARIES[edit]

-Southern Alabama Mrs. Sara Ray, Secty., 36608
+Southern Alabama Mrs. Sara Ray, Secty., Mobile 36608

-Mr. Paul Florence, Secty., Tucson 85712
+Southern Arizona Mr. Paul Florence, Secty., Tucson 85712

-Central California Dist. #1 Correct spelling of street name to; Calinoma Dr.
+Central California Dist. #1 Correct spelling of street name to: Calinoma Dr.

-Central Georgia Mrs. Thelma Koen, Secty., Milledgeville 31069 : Southern Idaho
+Central Georgia Mrs. Thelma Koen, Secty., Milledgeville 31069

-Mrs. Joyce Booman, Secty., Falls 83401
+Southern Idaho Mrs. Joyce Booman, Secty., Idaho Falls 83401

-Mrs. Wanda Jones, Secty., P.O.
+Missouri Mrs. Wanda Jones, Secty., P.O.
 Box 10184, Westpoint Station, Kansas City 64111

-New Hampshire Mrs. Louise Wold, Secty., 03818
+New Hampshire Mrs. Louise Wold, Secty., Conway 03818

 Western New York Miss Lauretta Haynes, Secty., Victor 14564

-Utah Mr. Massood Mahmoudi, Secty., Logan 84321 f (
+Utah Mr. Massood Mahmoudi, Secty., Logan 84321

 Calendar of Events[edit]

-Feasts September 8 ‘Izzat (Might) September 27 Mashiyyat (Will) October 16 ‘Ilm (Knowledge)
+Feasts September 8 ’Izzat (Might) September 27 Mashíyyat (Will) October 16 ’Ilm (Knowledge)

 U.S. National Spiritual Assembly Meeting September 10, 11, 12 October 15-17